On weak and strong solutions of time inhomogeneous It\^o's equations with VMO diffusion and Morrey drift

 In case $p=\infty$ and $q=2$, Assumption \ref{assumption 6.3.1} (ii) is the same as in \cite{BFGM_19}, just take $b_{M}=0$ (this case is not considered in \cite{RZ_20}, \cite{RZ_21}), but, if $p =d$ (and $q =\infty$) our condition is, basically, weaker than in \cite{RZ_20} (this case is excluded in \cite{RZ_21}) and \cite{BFGM_19} since we can take $b_{M}=bI_{|b|\geq\lambda}$, where $\lambda$ is a large constant and

 will be uniformly small if $b(t,\cdot)$ is a continuous $L_{d} $-valued function (one of alternative conditions in \cite{RZ_20} and \cite{BFGM_19}) or the $L_{d} $-norm of $b_{M}(t,\cdot)$ is uniformly small as in \cite{BFGM_19}.
-Our condition on $b$ is satisfied with $p_{b}=d$, for instance, if $|b(t,\cdot)|^{d}$ are uniformly integrable or, more generally, if
+Our condition on $b$ is satisfied with $p_{b}=d$, for instance, if

 for a function $\xi(t)$ of class $L_{2}([0,T])$.

 If $p=d$ an alternative condition on $b$ in \cite{RZ_20} is that

 should be sufficiently small uniformly for all $B\in\bB_{1}$, $t$, and $\lambda>0$.
 It turns out that in this case Assumption \ref{assumption 6.3.1} (ii) is satisfied (with $b_{B}=0$), any $p_{b}\in (1,d)$, and $r_{b}=1$.
 This is shown in the following way, where $B\in\bB_{r},r\leq 1$, $\alpha^{d}=M$, and $M$ is the supremum of expressions in \eqref{1.31.1}